New Water Treatment Plant Project Page

 Medfield's Wells 3 and 4 are located off Elm Street, behind the Wheelock School.
 The new Water Treatment Plant will be built alongside the access road, close to Well 3.
 The General Contractor and subcontractors will utilize the access road that runs along the soccer fields, behind the Wheelock School to access the site.

-The project is expected to start on August 23, 2021 with tree clearing along the access road and at the site of the new treatment plant as well as sewer work on Elm Street and the access road.
-Site work will follow in September.
+Construction began on August 23, 2021 with tree clearing along the access road and at the site of the new treatment plant as well as sewer work on Elm Street and the access road.
+Site work at the location of the new treatment plant began in September.
 The project will continue for approximately 18 months and completion is anticipated in February 2023.
 Construction will typically take place during the hours of 7 am to 5 pm, Monday through Friday.
 Weekend and Holiday work is not expected and any weekend work will be announced publicly.

 Due to construction equipment, deliveries of materials, and a high level of activity throughout the construction phase, the Town will limit public access along the road and near the construction site.
 Access to the Wheelock School or the soccer fields will not be affected by this project.

 Please see the map below.
 A full size version is available by clicking here.

 The contractor anticipates constructing a connection to the sewer line in Elm Street in August, before school starts.
 This portion of the project may require a portion of Elm Street to be closed, but a police detail will be on site during working hours.